anorudes/reduceless-connect/README.md

     );
   }
 }
 ```
+Don't forget:  We have actionCreators in props too.
+So we can use redux actions for data fetch and new method "setAppSettings" for change ui

 ## Multiple selector and setReduxState example:

 With this example we can change "settings" in "categories" reducer and "settings" in app reducer without constants and actions.